DEX-ware/fair-atomic-swap/atomicswap/README.md

 Note: for `btcd`, the RPC port is 18334.
 The P2P port is 18444.

-2. generate 2 wallets, and a P2PKH address for each of them
+2. create 2 wallets and generate a P2PKH address for each of them

 ```bash
 bitcoin-cli --regtest --rpcuser=user --rpcpassword=pass createwallet wallet1